seqeralabs/tower-cli/README.md

 ## Custom SSL certificate authority store

-If you are using an SSL certificate that it is not accepted by the default Java certificate authorities you can [customize](https://www.baeldung.com/jvm-certificate-store-errors) a `cacerts` store and use it like:
+If you are using a Private CA SSL certificate not recognized by the default Java certificate authorities, use a [custom](https://www.baeldung.com/jvm-certificate-store-errors) `cacerts` store:

 ```bash
 tw -Djavax.net.ssl.trustStore=/absolute/path/to/cacerts info
 ```

-To avoid typing it everytime we recommend to rename the binary to `tw-binary` and create a `tw` script similar to this:
+You can rename the binary to `tw-binary` and create a `tw` script to automatically include the custom `cacerts` store in every session:

 ```bash
 #!/usr/bin/env bash